science64/Orion/README.md

 Use only trusted services.

 # YouTube Captions
-To use the special `yt:` or `youtube:` command you will need to set up an endpoint for an API that pulls subtitles from YouTube.
+To enable AI responses based on YouTube video captions, create an API endpoint to fetch them.

 Here's a code snippet you can use as a basis for easily implementing this. https://github.com/EliasPereirah/YoutubeSubtitlesDownloader